 So one key component of Open Pedagogy might be that it sees access, broadly writ, as fundamental to learning and to teaching, and agency as an important way of broadening that access.
 OERs are licensed with open licenses, which reflects not just a commitment to access in terms of the cost of knowledge, but also access in terms of the creation of knowledge.
 Embedded in the social justice commitment to making college affordable for all students is a related belief that knowledge should not be an elite domain.
-Knowledge consumption and knowledge creation are not separate parallel processes. as knowledge is co-constructed. contextualized, cumulative, iterative, and recursive.
-In this way, Open Pedagogy invites us to focus on how we can increase access to higher education and how we can increase access knowledge-both its reception and its creation. fundamentally, about the dream of a public learning commons, where learners are empowered to shape the world as they encounter it.
+Knowledge consumption and knowledge creation are not separate parallel processes, as knowledge is co-constructed, but contextualized, cumulative, iterative, and recursive.
+In this way, Open Pedagogy invites us to focus on how we can increase access to higher education and how we can increase access to knowledge-both its reception and its creation.
+This is. fundamentally, about the dream of a public learning commons, where learners are empowered to shape the world as they encounter it.
 With the open license at the heart of our work, we care both about "free" and about "freedom," about resources and practices, about access and about accessibility, about content and about contribution.
 This is not a magical thinking approach to digital pedagogy.
 It's an honest appraisal of the barriers that exist in our educational systems and a refusal to abdicate responsibility for those barriers.

-To summarize, we might think about Open Pedagogy as an access-oriented commitment to learner-driven education AND as a process of designing architectures and using tools for learning that enable students to shape the public knowledge commons of which they are a part.
+To summarize, we might think about Open Pedagogy as an access-oriented commitment to learner-driven education AND as a process of designing architectures and using tools for learning

+18. Nicole Mirra, "What Do We Mean When We Talk About 21st Century Learning?" dmlcentral, https://dmlcentral.net/mean-talk-21st-centurylearning/#.WSb0VJg29TQ.twitter. that enable students to shape the public knowledge commons of which they are a part.
 We might insist on the centrality of the 5 Rs to this work, and we might foreground the investments that Open Pedagogy shares with other learner-centered approaches to education.
 We might reconstitute Open Pedagogy continually, as our contexts shift and change and demand new, site-specific articulations.
 But if we want to begin to "open" our courses, programs, and/or institutions, what practical steps can we take to get started?